exis9/VisiOS-API/README.md

 // for example, if you have a folder named "My Documents" on the desktop 3 VisiAPI('openFile', {idx:3, path:'My Documents'})

-// If you also want to specify the size VisiAPI('openFile', {idx:3, path:'My Documents', w:700, h:400}) //Specify the width and height
+// If you also want to specify the size (This works only for folders) VisiAPI('openFile', {idx:3, path:'My Documents', w:700, h:400}) //Specify the width and height
 ```
 ## close